I Use EMDR

 an adjunctive treatment with patients who have another therapist

-Please note that I am not accepting new patients right now.
+Please note that I am not accepting new patients now.

 EMDR—Eye Movement, Desensitization, and Reprocessing Therapy—was first introduced into the literature in 1989 by Francine Shapiro as a treatment for trauma.
 EMDR is an eight-phase integrative therapy based on an adaptive information-processing model.
 In health, the body/brain/mind naturally integrates perceptions, emotions, and experience into associated memory networks.